mjvakili/cassava_disease_classification/README.md

 # Cassava desease classification

 Cassava plant is an important source of food in the world.
-Unfortunately, this plant is vulnerable to a number of viruses.
+This plant is vulnerable to a number of viruses.

-In this project, we fine tune a pretrained VGGNet trained on ImageNet to identify whether a given plant is healthy or not, and if not, which kind of viral infection it has.
+In this project, we fine tune the pretrained Inception V3 deep CNN trained on ImageNet to identify the type of disease that a given plant is infected with.